apigee/pivotal-cf-apigee/apigee-cf-service-broker/README.md

 ```

 ## bind-route-service reference
-Use the `bind-route-service` command, which for the Apigee service follows this form (be sure to use quotes and command expansion, as shown here):
+Use the `bind-route-service` command to generate an API proxy on Apigee Edge and to bind the Apigee Cloud Foundry service to the proxy.
+The command this form (be sure to use quotes and command expansion, as shown here):

 ```bash
 cf bind-route-service <your-app-domain> <service-instance> [--hostname <hostname>] \